duckduckgo/duckduckhack-docs/duckduckhack/api-answers/forum-lookup.md

 This function is a simple case: it returns the *remainder* of the query, unless it's blank.
 The *remainder* is just the query minus the trigger.
 If a user searches 'hacker news meteor', the remainder would be 'meteor'.

 While triggers specify when to trigger our Instant Answer, handle functions are used to limit those cases.
-Handle functions can get more complicated if necessary, by including regular expressions and returning *multiple* placeholders: [learn more about handle functions here](#).
+Handle functions can get more complicated if necessary, by including regular expressions and returning *multiple* placeholders: [learn about using regular expressions in handle functions](/duckduckhack/backend-reference/triggers-handle-functions.html#regex-guards) and [returning multiple placeholders](/duckduckhack/backend-reference/api-reference.html#multiple-placeholders-in-api-url).

 There's one final line of code on our backend.
 Because this is a Perl package, it must return `1` at the end to indicate successful loading: